ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 ### Data characteristics

 This is the start of filtering out users with low labeling frequency (also filtering out researchers).
 TODO: number of audits<br> TODO: anything else?

 | CurbRamp | NoCurbRamp | NoSidewalk | Obstacle | Occlusion | Other | SurfaceProblem | Total |
 |:---------|:-----------|:-----------|:---------|:----------|:------|:---------------|:------|
 | 52841    | 5054       | 16141      | 13788    | 399       | 330   | 3086           | 91639 |

+There have been a total of 13455 audits by our users across 9822 streets, averaging 1.37 audits per street.

 ### User stats and tool usage